🏦Loan Details

 Taking a loan is a big decision.
 Whether it is a personal loan for urgent expenses, a mortgage for your dream home, a car loan, or a business loan, you are committing a part of your future income to EMIs.
 Our free online loan calculator helps you see the full picture in seconds: monthly payment, total interest, and total amount you will repay over the entire tenure.

-If you are also planning for education loans, be sure to check our Student Loan Calculator and compare how study finance EMIs fit with your other commitments.
-You can then use the Budget Calculator to build a realistic monthly plan around your loan payments.
+If you are also planning for education loans, check our Student Loan Calculator and compare how study finance EMIs fit with your other commitments.
+Then use the Budget Calculator to build a realistic monthly plan around your loan payments.

 Car loans are shorter and usually have a fixed EMI.
 Many buyers look only at the monthly payment and ignore the total interest.
 Use this page together with the Auto Loan Calculator to make sure you are not stretching your budget just to upgrade one trim level.

-When you run a business, every rupee, dirham, dollar or pound of EMI needs to be supported by cash flow.
-With this calculator, you can test different scenarios: How does a 3-year loan compare to a 5-year loan?
+When you run a business, every EMI needs to be supported by cash flow.
+Test different scenarios: how does a 3-year loan compare to a 5-year loan?
 What happens if the rate increases before you refinance?
 Combine this with the APR Calculator to compare true borrowing costs between lenders that charge different fees.

 Loan Calculator FAQ